 Using a streaming device is by far the most user-friendly way to connect your TV to your home Wi-Fi.
 In most cases, they plug into your TV’s HDMI port and power outlet to bring every streaming app out there right to your screen.
 (There are a few exceptions here and there, but they’re rare.)

-Streaming devices generally cost around $30 without 4K compatibility, and $50 with it.
+Streaming devices generally start around $30 and go up to over $130.
 If you think you might be upgrading to a 4K TV soon, it might be worth going with a 4K streaming device.
 While your new 4K TV would be able to connect to the internet directly, streaming devices almost always provide a better user experience, and they generally give you access to more apps than smart TVs.

-Keep in mind, no matter which streaming device you go with, you’ll still have to subscribe to apps like Netflix and Hulu separately.
+Keep in mind, no matter which streaming device you go with, you’ll still have to subscribe to apps like Netflix, Prime, YouTube TV or Hulu separately.

 2. Use an HDMI cable